BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <blockquote>
 I have known a great many intelligent people in my life.
 I knew Max Planck, Max von Laue, and [Werner] Heisenberg.
-Paul Dirac was my brother-in-Iaw; Leo Szilard and Edward Teller have been among my closest friends; and Albert Einstein was a good friend, too.
+Paul Dirac was my brother-in-law; Leo Szilard and Edward Teller have been among my closest friends; and Albert Einstein was a good friend, too.
 And I have known many of the brightest younger scientists.
 But none of them had a mind as quick and acute as Jancsi von Neumann.
 I have often remarked this in the presence of those men, and no one ever disputed me.<br/><br/>
 -Eugene Wigner (Nobel Prize in Physics, 1963)<sup>20</sup>
 </blockquote>